hackgvl/nights/.github/ISSUE_TEMPLATE/promotion.md

 - [ ] Publish the Meetup listing and approve the announcement
 - [ ] [Add date and speakers to HG Nights website page](https://hackgreenville.com/hg-nights).
 - [ ] (Pam) _HG Nights_ themed Graphic with the schedule, sponsor logos / recognition, for large TV
+- [ ] When speakers and food are confirmed, usually weeks in advance, send an update to those RSVPed by either:
-- [ ] Update Meetup page with the speakers and agenda by using a "Comment" on the event, not a message to the entire membership
+  - Meetup allows up to 700 characters to send a "Comment" on the event.
+  - From the event page, the "Organizers Tools > Contact Attendees" can be used to message only those who have RSVPed 'Yes'.
 - [ ] Announce in the #events Slack channel
 - [ ] Announce on OpenWorks’ Basecamp
 - [ ] Announce HG Nights on the local Reddit, but NOT as a standalone post (which they may flag).
 Post as a comment to [the latest "What's Happening in Greenville?" post](https://www.reddit.com/r/greenville/search/?q=what%27s+happening+in+greenville&t=week).